CODE-at-TACC/summer-2016/robotics/programming/LOOP.md

 ### Nuts and Bolts

 TL;DR - The ```loop``` function isn't a true loop, but that's okay.
-Students learn how to call a function and alter a parameter by modifying what they see and experimenting.
+Also, students learn how to call a function and alter a parameter by modifying what they see and experimenting.
 It's a good way for students to learn.

 _```loop``` Isn't Really a Loop!_

+In "sketch" style programming frameworks like [Processing](https://processing.org/), there is typically a ```setup``` function and a ```loop``` function that runs continuously.
+Typically, firmware programmers avoid using traditional ```while``` loops into their code.
+This has two and a half purposes.

+The first is that the ```setup```/```loop``` structure is easy for novice programmers to understand those paradigms without having to write complex syntax.

+The second reason is for stability.
+Field deployed hardware typically can't receive software updates.
+In traditional ```while``` loop syntax, it's surprisingly easy to write an infinite loop.
+In fact, the [Jet Propulsion Laboratory Coding Standards](http://lars-lab.jpl.nasa.gov/JPL_Coding_Standard_C.pdf) for flight control systems prohibits loops that are not _predictably finite_ (guaranteed to end).
+In otherwords, no ```while``` loops.
+You don't want to risk having a space probe or a launch vehicle with an infinite loop, do you?

+The second-and-a-half reason it related to reason number two.
+Many firmwares are built with background code running that you are not privy to.
+There may be [watchdog timers](https://en.wikipedia.org/wiki/Watchdog_timer) and other mechanisms that are silently added to your code when you compile it.
+In the case of Particle.io, all of the cloud functions are automatically added to your project firmware, and they require the ```loop``` to finish doing its business in a reasonably short amount of time.
+For that reason, if you write an actual ```while``` loop, you risk crashing the firmware.

 _*Functions and Parameters*_